EDUCBA Logo

 Introduction to MySQL Backup

 The following article provides an outline for MySQL Backup.
-If you are using MySQL database in the production environment for your clients then you need to make sure that your database is always working fine and is available 24 * 7.
-For the availability of the database, you must often keep the backup of your client’s database.
-In case if the database is corrupted or is crashed or lost then you should be able to restore the data in the database.
+If you are using MySQL database in the production environment for your clients, then you need to ensure that your database is always working fine and available 24 * 7.
+For the availability of the database, you must often keep a backup of your client’s database.
+If the database becomes corrupted, crashes, or is lost, you should be able to restore the data.

 For this reason, MySQL provides us with a facility to dump the database using mysqldump utility.
-This utility can only be used if your database is accessible and the select privilege on the tables of that database is assigned to you and the database is running.
-This utility creates a logical backup and a flat file containing the SQL statements that can be run again to bring back the database to the state when this file was created.
-This utility can be used for single or multiple database backup. mysqldump utility can also be used to produce the data in XML, CSV, or any other delimited text.
-You must dump your database frequently to have the updated backup of your database available to you.
-Whenever the backup is restored the database will be back to the state when that dump file was being created using mysqldump.
+You can utilize this utility only if your database is accessible, you have been assigned the select privilege on the tables of that database, and the database is currently running.
+This utility creates a logical backup and a flat file containing the SQL statements that can be run again to return the database to the state when this file was created.
+You can use this utility for both single and multiple database backups.
+The mysqldump utility also allows you to produce data in XML, CSV, or any other delimited text formats.
+It is advisable to regularly perform database dumps to ensure that an up-to-date backup is available.
+Restoring the backup will restore the database to the state it was in when the dump file was created using mysqldump.

 Pre-requisites for MySQL Backup

 There are certain privileges on the tables, views, triggers, and transactions that you should have to use the mysqldump utility.
 It depends on the content you are backing up.
-If you are backing up the database that contains tables then you should have select privilege, for views it is necessary to have SHOW VIEW privilege, for triggers TRIGGER privilege and if we use –single-transaction option while dumping the database then LOCK TABLES privilege should be there with you.
+If you are backing up the database that contains tables, then you should have select privilege, for views it is necessary to have SHOW VIEW privilege; for triggers, TRIGGER privilege, and if we use –the single-transaction option while dumping the database, then LOCK TABLES privilege should be there with you.

-Similarly, while reloading or restoring the dumped data, you must possess the privilege such as CREATE, INSERT, and ALTER privilege that might be present in your dumped flat file that will be executed.
-The ALTER statements may be present in the dumped file sometimes when stored programs are dumped for encoded character preservations.
-This ALTER command may result in the database collation changes and hence it is required to have ALTER privilege.
+Similarly, while reloading or restoring the dumped data, you must possess the privilege such as CREATE, INSERT, and ALTER privileges that might be present in your dumped flat file that will be executed.
+The dumped file may include ALTER statements when stored programs are dumped to preserve encoded characters.
+Having the ALTER privilege is necessary for executing this ALTER command because it may lead to changes in the database collation.

 Syntax

-We can create the backup by dumping one or more of the selected tables or by dumping a set of one or more databases or we can dump the entire MySQL server that will contain all databases and tables in it along with other objects.
-All three functionalities can be used by using the mysqldump command.
+We can create the backup by dumping one or more of the selected tables or by dumping a set of one or more databases, or we can dump the entire MySQL server containing all databases and tables in it along with other objects.
+You can use the mysqldump command to utilize all three functionalities.

-However, the syntax for each of them differs and is mentioned below:
+However, the syntax for each of them differs and is as follows:

 mysqldump [specified_options] name_of_database [name_of_table...] > nameOfBackupFile.sql